Boudoir photography is a niche within portrait photography. It consists of portraiture, fashion, fine art, glamour, and erotic photography.

 The more work you do in the moment of the photo the less work you have to do in post-editing.
-But, if time is a luxury, you can definitely use Lightroom to change the white balance, for example.
+But, if time is a luxury, you can definitely use Lightroom to change some basic settings.

 Lightroom is a great place to store and work on your images, as and when you wish.
 Their keyword system lets you find things very easy.
 Also, their collection tool is very useful.
 If you are unsure how they operate, read our article here.

 Presets for Lightroom that you can copy and paste also help make your workflow faster and easier.
 For more information about presets, look at our article here.

 You might find yourself asking “Lightroom or Photoshop?”
 Both are very good post-processing and editing software packages.
 Some might even use both.
 Using the library and simple interface of LR, then using PS for more dramatic changes.

 Photoshop forces you to work on one image at a time, which lets you focus entirely on that image.

 The workflow is a little different and Photoshop can become a little confusing.
 You can do almost the same things in PS as you can in LR, but PS is a lot more in-depth, and not just for photographers.

 This article goes from color management to how to remove bags from under eyes.